-For an invention to be patentable, it must be a "manner of manufacture", novel, involve an "inventive step" (i.e. not be obvious when compared with the prior art base that existed before the "priority date" of the patent), and also must be useful.
+For an invention to be patentable, it must be a "manner of manufacture" (an artificially created state of affairs of economic significance), novel, involve an "inventive step" (i.e. not be obvious when compared with the prior art base that existed before the priority date of the patent), and useful.